 Under the Right to Information Act 2009, an application fee of $43.35 is payable concerning requests for documents deemed to be non-personal affairs.
 There are no charges for applications to access or amend a person's own personal information.

 In addition, there are charges for processing time, including inspection supervision.
 Processing charges are $6.70 per 15 minutes or part of 15 minutes if the agency (USQ) spends more than 5 hours processing an application.

 Photocopying charges are 25 cents per A4 page for providing copies of released documents.
 There may also be a charge for services such as showing a video or providing computer printouts.

 If you make a non-personal application, you will receive a preliminary assessment of charges and you may consult with the University on options for reducing the cost of the application.
 In limited circumstances charges may be waived on grounds of financial hardship.

-An agency's (USQ's) disclosure log provides access to documents (non-personal affairs information) that have been assessed through the Right to Information formal process.
+An agency's (USQ's) disclosure log provides access to released documents (non-personal information) that have been assessed through the Right to Information formal process.
 The purpose of a disclosure log is to make individual releases of information under the new RTI legislation available to the widest possible audience.
 'Personal affairs' information, including an individual's name (the applicant), will not be published.

 For further information concerning Right to Information matters please contact:

 - Manager, Corporate Records